camillefrancq/sml5202-final-francq/page3.md

 <h2>Greetings</h2>
 These are the words you must know before a trip to Belgium because knowing them is an easy way to show people that you care about Belgium and its peoples.
 Remember, how you say “hello” in French depends on your relationship with the other person, and the social setting.
-A little section will be therefore devoted to etiquette tips at the end of this section.
+A little section will be therefore devoted to etiquette tips at the end of this section. <br>
+First things first!
+Start by memorizing the table below and use the vocabulary to fill in the blanks of the following exercise.

 <table style="width:100%">
   <tr>